James-Pitt-dev/RandomColor/README.md

 # RandomColor
 Coded in: JS, CSS, HTML

+What it does?:
-An exercise in Event Handling and API calls.
+* An exercise in Event Handling and API calls.

 Simple web page where the user will click a button, and display a random color with properties: rgb, hex, name.